telerik/winforms-docs/forms-and-dialogs/shapedform/getting-started.md

 To add a __ShapedForm__ to your project:

-1. Create a new Windows Application in Visual Studio.
+1\.
+Create a new Windows Application in Visual Studio.

-1.
+2\.
 Make sure your project includes a reference to __Telerik.WinControls__and __Telerik.WinControls.UI__ libraries.

 >note You can add these references automatically by adding any RadControl to the form.
 >

-1. Right-click the default form and select __View Code__.
+3\.
+Right-click the default form and select __View Code__.

-1. __If you are working in C#:__Change the declaration of the form so that it derives from the __Telerik.WinControls.UI.ShapedForm__ class.
+4\. __If you are working in C#:__ Change the declaration of the form so that it derives from the __Telerik.WinControls.UI.ShapedForm__ class.
-      			#_[C#] Changing WinForms form to Telerik ShapedForm_

-1. __If you are working in Visual Basic:__
+5\. __If you are working in Visual Basic:__

-1. Click the __Show All Files__ button in Solution Explorer.
+6\.
+Click the __Show All Files__ button in Solution Explorer.

-1. Expand the Form1.vb node in Solution Explorer.
+7\.
+Expand the Form1.vb node in Solution Explorer.

-1. Open the Form1.Designer.vb file by double-clicking it.
+8\.
+Open the Form1.Designer.vb file by double-clicking it.

-1. Change the declaration in the Form1.Designer.vb file so that it derives from the __Telerik.WinControls.UI.ShapedForm__ class:
+9\.
+Change the declaration in the Form1.Designer.vb file so that it derives from the __Telerik.WinControls.UI.ShapedForm__ class:

+#### Changing WinForms form to Telerik ShapedForm

 {{source=..\SamplesCS\Forms and Dialogs\ShapedForm1.Designer.cs region=shapedForm}}
 {{source=..\SamplesVB\Forms and Dialogs\ShapedForm1.Designer.vb region=shapedForm}}